jidongbsu/cs452-file-system/README.md

 ## Project Layout

-All files necessary for compilation and testing need to be submitted, this includes source code files, header files, and Makefile.
+All files necessary for compilation and testing need to be submitted, this includes source code files, header files, Makefile, and the bash script.
 The structure of the submission folder should be the same as what was given to you.

 ## Grading Rubric (Undergraduate and Graduate)